zzzprojects/docs/entityframework-extensions.net/pages/getting-started/overview.md

 * [DeleteFromQuery](/delete-from-query)

-The `UpdateFromQuery` and `DeleteFromQuery` methods are similar to EF Core [`ExecuteUpdate` and `ExecuteDelete`](https://learn.microsoft.com/en-us/ef/core/saving/execute-insert-update-delete), but they use a **different syntax** and have been available long before these EF Core features were introduced.
+The `UpdateFromQuery` and `DeleteFromQuery` methods are similar to EF Core [ExecuteUpdate](https://www.learnentityframeworkcore.com/saving/execute-update) and [ExecuteDelete](https://www.learnentityframeworkcore.com/saving/execute-delete), but they use a **different syntax** and have been available long before these EF Core features were introduced.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore